-Use of cell culture technology to minimize the needs for animal trials in development and production of fish vaccines
+Use of cell culture technology to minimize the needs for animal trials in development and production of fish vaccines (finished project)

 Prophylaxis of infectious diseases is better than cure, both in man and in husbandry animals.
 The latter also include aquacultured fish, where implementation of vaccines has contributed to a significant reduction in the needs for antibiotics.
 However, vaccine development as well as potency testing of already commercialized vaccines rely heavily on empirical vaccination and challenge (infection) trials with experimental fish.